· The Bloomfield Team

 The Reporting Problem

-• Which part families have the highest margin erosion over the past two years, and what is driving it?
+- Which part families have the highest margin erosion over the past two years, and what is driving it?

 Custom AI answers these questions in real time.
 The data is already connected.
 The system understands the relationships.
-The answer comes back in seconds, in plain language, with the supporting data attached.
+The answer comes back in seconds, in plain language, with supporting data attached.

 Why Adding AI to Your ERP Is Different from Custom AI

-They are also constrained by the same architectural limitation that has always defined ERPs.
-The AI features operate within the boundaries of the ERP's own data model.
-They can analyze the data inside the ERP.
-They cannot reach outside it to incorporate the spreadsheet layer, the email correspondence, the setup notes, the operator knowledge, or the unstructured data that represents so much of a shop's real operational intelligence.
+Major ERP vendors have started adding AI features.
+Epicor has predictive analytics modules.
+Other platforms incorporate chatbot interfaces and automated alerts.
+These are useful additions constrained by the same architectural limitation that has always defined ERPs: the AI operates within the boundaries of the ERP's own data model.
+It can analyze data inside the ERP.
+It cannot reach outside to incorporate the spreadsheet layer, email correspondence, setup notes, operator knowledge, or unstructured data that represents so much of a shop's real operational intelligence.

 The ERP remains the system of record.
 Nothing changes about how transactions are managed.
-What changes is that the data inside the ERP, combined with the data outside it, becomes accessible in ways that were never possible before.
+What changes is that the data inside the ERP, combined with the data outside it, becomes accessible in ways never possible before.

 A Realistic View of What to Keep and What to Add